Tech Content

 PHP

-PHP started as a language to write server-side scripts for websites and now has a variety of built-in features that make it useful for web server development.
-PHP was once very popular and was used to build a large percentage of websites on the internet, but it has become less popular in recent years.
+PHP started as a language to write server-side scripts for websites and now offers a variety of built-in features that make it useful for web server development.
+PHP was once very popular and powered a large percentage of websites on the internet, particularly during the early days of web development, thanks to its simplicity and integration with HTML.
+However, its popularity has declined in recent years as more modern languages and frameworks have emerged.

 GoLang